-Antimicrobial, antifungal and antiviral medicines
+Antifungal and antiviral medicines

-You may be given antimicrobial, antifungal and/or antiviral medicines.
+When you start chemotherapy, you may be given antifungal and/or antiviral medicines.
 If you're low in certain cell types, you have a higher risk of fungal or viral infections.
 These types of medicines will be taken to prevent infection.
 This is called prophylaxis, or you might hear the drugs referred to as prophylactics.
 They will usually be in tablet form and your treatment team will tell you how often and for how long you need to take them.